space-physics/lowtran/README.md

 ## Install

-1. You need a Fortran compiler.
+1. A Fortran compiler such as `gfortran` is needed.
+   We use `f2py` (part of `numpy`) to seamlessly use the Fortran Lowtran library from Python.
    If you don't have one, here is how to install Gfortran:

    * Linux: `apt install gfortran`
    * Mac: `brew install gcc`